-ACE inhibitors are of most benefit for patients who are 55 to 74 years of age, have had an anterior infarct, or have a heart rate of at least 80 beats per minute [246].
+ACE inhibitors are of most benefit for patients who are 55 to 74 years of age, have had an anterior infarct, or have a heart rate of at least 80 beats per minute [254].
 Contraindications include a systolic blood pressure of less than 100 mm Hg (or more than 30 mm Hg below baseline), the presence of clinically relevant renal failure, a history of bilateral stenosis of the renal arteries, or known allergy.
 Patients who cannot tolerate an ACE inhibitor should be treated with an ARB [2].
+Data indicate that ARBs might be associated with lower all-cause mortality and hospitalization for heart failure compared with ACE inhibitors among patients with acute MI [255].